ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 ![image](images/event-frames.png){w=500px}

-(The above image shows a frame interval corresponding to 88.0525 MHz event clock.)
+(The above image shows a frame interval of 11.3 nanoseconds, corresponding to 88.0525 MHz event clock.)

 More details about the event stream protocol can be found [here](event-stream-protocol).